 The Co-op - it returned to its old name in 2016 after several years as The Co-operative Group - is the UK's biggest mutual retail association, offering a broad range of services including travel, legal services and even funeral services.
 However, its biggest business is grocery retail.
 With the takeover of rival Somerfield in 2008, it became the UK's fifth largest supermarket group by revenues, with around 6% of UK grocery shopping, according to Kantar Worldpanel, and around 2,775 small and medium-format stores across the country.
-It has come under intense pressure in 2017 from discounter Aldi, threatening its position as the #5 grocer.
+It has come under intense pressure in 2017 from its closest rival in size, the discounter Aldi, which finally pushed it back into 6th place during 2016.
 All businesses now operate under the Co-op name.
 The group also lends its name to a sizeable community banking business.
 In 2013, Co-operative Bank signed a deal to acquire 630 branches and 5m customers from Lloyds.
 However, completion was delayed repeatedly by funding problems and the deal eventually collapsed.
 Shortly afterwards, the bank's credit rating was slashed as a result of a gaping capital shortfall prompted by bad debts, mostly inherited through the acquisition of building society Britannia.
 To refinance the bank and avoid collapse, the Co-op was obliged to transfer majority control of that business to its bondholders.
 Further sordid revelations followed concerning the off-duty activities of former bank chairman Paul Flowers.
 The disastrous performance of the banking division, as well as a sharp downturn in trading at its grocery business, resulted in a massive £2.5bn loss in 2013.
 In 2014, the group sold its pharmacy and farming divisions to reduce debt.
 Morrisons executive Richard Pennycook, who joined the group that year, was widely credited with saving it from total collapse.
 He stepped down in 2017, to be succeeded as group CEO as grocery chief Steve Murrells.
 Revenues for 2016 were £9.5bn, including £7.1bn from food retail.
 Insurance is the next biggest at £439m, followed by Funeralcare (£307m).
 However the group suffered another large loss as a result of a write-off of its remaining 20% stake in Co-op Bank.
 The Co-op has around 4m active members.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Capsule checked 9th April 2016